Board, Standing Committee & Volunteer Opportunities

 Board of Trustees

-The board meets nine times per year with meetings held the second Tuesday of the month (with recesses in July, August, and December).
+The board meets nine times per year with meetings held the second Tuesday of the month (with recesses in July, August, and December and an activity in June).
 Attendance at board meetings is considered important since each member’s input on issues, policies, and decisions is valuable.
 Some of the most important work of the board of trustees is often done by its committees so board members are also expected to participate actively on at least one committee, either an operating or a standing committee.
 The typical time commitment for board members is about 4-8 hours per month.

 Other expectations of board members include completing an orientation session, reviewing information packets before monthly meetings, making an annual financial contribution to Howard Center commensurate with your financial resources, and occasional participation in agency events.
 As a designated agency, at least 51% of our board must be a consumer or a family member of a consumer, or someone who would qualify as a consumer.
 Persons with expertise in the following areas are encouraged to consider involvement in the board of trustees: law, finance/accounting, human resources, management, public relations, marketing/special events, fund development, politics/legislation, healthcare, education, community service leadership, technology, law enforcement, and strategic planning.